 November 18, 2016

 All commercial vehicles claim to be tough and workmanlike, but here’s one that can hardly be anything but.
-The IVECO Daily’s heavy commercial ancestry gives it a capable, unbreakable feel that sets it apart in the big Transit -class market for large LCVs.
-Now that the Italian brand has also matched this with more efficient engines and a smarter, more car-like cabin, the Daily can appeal to a wider cross-section of business buyers than ever before.
+The heavy commercial ancestry of the Iveco Daily gives it a capable, unbreakable feel that sets it apart in the big Ford Transit -class market for large vans.
+Now that the Italian brand has also matched this with more efficient engines and a smarter, more car-like cabin, the Iveco Daily can appeal to a wider cross-section of business buyers than ever before.

 Want a job doing properly?
 Then call in a specialist.
 It’s a maxim that most business people apply to every area of their activities – except when it comes to buying a van.
-They’ll normally select one from a brand primarily focused on selling cars, a maker with technology stretched to also include a few LCVs in its line-up.
-IVECO has a rather different approach.
+They’ll normally select one from a brand primarily focused on selling cars, a maker with technology stretched to also include a few vanss in its line-up.
+Iveco vans have a rather different approach.
 Not only does the Italian brand only make commercial vehicles but their speciality is in rather large ones.
 Which means that when a brand like this turns its attention to creating a van, you can expect truck toughness, business focus and a set of wheels purpose-built for the job in hand.
-You can, in short, expect something like this, the IVECO Daily.
+You can, in short, expect something like this, the Iveco Daily.
 And the facts fit the marketing rhetoric.
-In an LCV market where vans are increasingly car-derived, the Daily’s different, with a truck-derived chassis of unrivalled strength, versatility and durability.
+In a van market where vans are increasingly car-derived, the Iveco Daily is different, with a truck-derived chassis of unrivalled strength, versatility and durability.
 Which is why it was the first vehicle in its class to offer a load volume of as much as 17.2m3 and a gross vehicle weight as heavy as 7 tonnes.
-As a result, this Daily may reckon itself to be tougher than its large Transit-class rivals but it’s also traditionally been seen as utilitarian and inefficient beneath the bonnet.
-IVECO takes issue with this and claims to have proved its point by creating a version of this van that’s smart as well as strong, tactile as well as tough, frugal as well as fit for purpose.
+As a result, this Iveco Daily may reckon itself to be tougher than its large Transit-class rivals but it’s also traditionally been seen as utilitarian and inefficient beneath the bonnet.
+Iveco takes issue with this and claims to have proved its point by creating a version of this van that’s smart as well as strong, tactile as well as tough, frugal as well as fit for purpose.
 Let’s put it to the test.